hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/starting-a-maven-project-from-scratch-with-h2-inmem.md

 - Embedded properties that will be included as part of the jar application to be deployed.
 - External properties set up by DevOps (as a separate file) when deploying the application in production or any environment.

-### Prepare the Properties File
+### Prepare the Runtime Properties File

-Embeded properties define the default values for Spring, and they will be included in the jar file when building it.
+The runtime properties are used when running the application.
 Create the file `src/main/resources/application.properties` as:

 ```properties
 mybatis.mapper-locations=mappers/**/*.xml